The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Simulation Experiments

 \subsubsection{Small Models}

 \seclabel{small-models}

 The target measurement density, $\rho$, for \gls{see} on the small models is computed from the resolution radius, view distance and sensor properties \palgmlineref{set-params}{Line 4}.
 The resolution radius, $r$, is set large enough to robustly handle measurement noise and is also used as the voxel size for the volumetric approaches.
 The view distance, $d$, is chosen to be far enough that a significant proportion of the scene is visible from each view while remaining reachable by the UR10.
 The occlusion search distance, $\psi$, is set equal to the view distance so that all known occlusions can be identified.
-The visibility search distance, $\upsilon$, is set slightly smaller than the resolution radius so that frontier points on narrow concave surfaces can be accurately evaluated.
+The visibility search distance, $\upsilon$, is set slightly smaller than the resolution radius so that frontier points on narrow concave surfaces (e.g., between the folded segments of the Stanford Dragon) can be accurately evaluated.
 The view update limit, $\tau$, is chosen to process a large number of proposed views while maintaining a reasonable computational cost.
 The values of these parameters are presented in \ttblref{param-table}.

 The raycasting resolution parameter, $\xi$, sets the fraction of the sensor resolution that is raycast by volumetric approaches to calculate the \gls{inf} value of view proposals.
-It is chosen to be sufficiently small to attain a reasonable computational time without reducing the observation performance.
+It is chosen to be small enough to attain a worst case computation time of less than ten seconds per view without unduly impacting the observation performance.
 The travel cost weight, $\gamma$, for the volumetric approaches is set to zero so that they obtain the highest surface coverage possible within the specified view limit.